 West Virginia Superfund Site

-The Comprehensive Environmental Response, Compensation and Liability Act of 1980 (CERCLA), most commonly known as Superfund, is a program created by the Environmental Protection Agency (EPA) that undertakes and appraises dangerous waste sites, including sites corrupted by asbestos.
-When these polluted sites are designated as a Superfund, the EPA mandates that all responsible parties help cleanup the waste or pay back the government for cleaning costs.
+The Comprehensive Environmental Response, Compensation and Liability Act of 1980 (CERCLA), most commonly known as Superfund, is a program created by the Environmental Protection Agency (EPA) that undertakes dangerous waste sites, including sites corrupted by asbestos.
+When these polluted sites are designated as a Superfund, the EPA requires that all responsible parties help cleanup the waste or pay back the government for cleaning costs.

 In Nitro, West Virginia, Fike Chemical, Inc. was designated as a Superfund in the 1980s.
 It was found to have an array of asbestos hazards along with other toxins.
 Several parts of the facility that was once Fike Chemical, Inc. contained massives amount of asbestos.